aryanvaid2108/friendstagram/README.md

 The entire social media network in managed on an unweighted, undirected graph structure, which works with adjacency lists.
 New users are added as a vertex to the graph.
 A connection, i.e. a friendship between existing users is created by adding an edge to the graph between the two users.
 A list of vertices is also maintained both, in the user object and the graph object, which is done for efficiency of searching.

 The application has a clean, elegant UI which makes it easy, but interesting to use.
 The database of the application is implemented using File IO.
 All the user information is sorted in a file called database.txt and is loaded into the application as soon as it is launched.

+Screenshots of the working application:

+1>	User Sign Up page -

+2>	User Sign In page